aimms/how-to/Articles/98/98-starting-job-aimms-pro-api-csharp.rst

-Start a Job via PRO API using C#
+Start a Job via AIMMS PRO API using C#
 ===================================================

 .. meta::